kstrafe/Cxy/documentation/rationale.md

 This also solves the issue of not being able to distinguish a function with a macro call!
 That's absolutely awesome.
 Though, @ is too cryptic, let's change it to "expand".
+I think I'm beginning to like this.

+Perhaps even make the base language a little simpler, like only two elements for stuff like + and * .
+Shouldn't really matter that much though.
+Anyhow, I like the idea of just using "expand".
+It fits really well... anyways, are there any more things to consider?
+Well of course!
+Strings.
+Let's look at strings.
+I currently like verbatim strings.
+They're simple, small, and elegant.
+With "" as an escape for itself.
+A simple mealy machine can take care of this.
+So what about strings anyways?
+And how are functions invoked via expand in any way valid?
+Well, we know that their input parameters ought to be some constant expression.
+It must not take anything from any surrounding context.
+This is important, as it keeps the generators relatively pure.
+So what's the big idea?
+Well, perhaps we need a way to declare constexpr data.
+Data that could be referenced during macro expansion phase.
+That would be a clean way to keep the data organised.
+The thing is, what if we have data that is used both in the macro expansion phase as well as in the running code?
+A problem arises.
+If we embed the data into the specific function, then the runtime can not access it.
+If we make the data a variable, the expansion can not access it.
+A compromise has to be made.
+Perhaps a "variable" declaration that is also considered by the expansion phase. (expand var ... comes to mind, but I think that would clash with the current definition of var, which doesn't quite fit the bill. `(val ...` could be used instead.
+Val is just that: a value.
+A constant expression.
+To be used both during runtime and macro time.
+What about while, for,...?

+	(expand while 1 10 1 it (...))

+This seems rather verbose, ugly, and unnecessary.
+I'd prefer it to be just "while".
+Perhaps it is thus useful to have a true macro,... a template.
+The template can be the simplest of substitutions, merely substituting the code for something else.
+Certainly, a template can use expand functions as well, but the template itself can not do much except for putting stuff in.
+It can't compare.
+It just "puts stuff".

+	(template while from to jump itname code (
+		(expand While from to jump itname code)
+	))

+Just syntactic sugar for the expand of While.
+While can also check the incoming bounds to see if these may be invalid and issue warnings, say, if the jump count is zero.
+My programming senses always told me it's natural to evaluate the inner most parentheses first.
+It feels as if the language violates that.
+I mean, what is even a list of runnable code like?

+	[
+		(+= a b)
+		(= a b)
+		(while a 1000 b [
+			(print (+ "I like this idea of using []" "It's nice")) ])
+	]

+One can think of the `(print ...)` as an expression that gets evaluated into a runnable object.
+Yes... yes,.. that seems to be a nice abstraction!
+If the runnable object is at a local scope,.. or I should say at the top of the hierarchy and not nested, then I suppose it can simply be executed.
+Otherwise it's not executed and instead passed on into the function.
+This fails on addition or similar operations though.
+Luckily, while is a template, it will expand in something different.

+	[
+		(+= a b)
+		(= a b)
+		(scope [
+			(label x)
+			(print (+ "I like this idea of using []" "It's nice")) (+= a b)
+			(if (< a 1000) (goto x))
+		])
+	]

+I can see the idea, but it doesn't feel quite natural.
+As if it should be different.
+So how do we go about?
+Do we just state that any nested () is at the mercy of its respective enclosure?
+That seems quite fair actually.
+This would do away with the [ and ] in scope, as well as the while and other such functions.
+Though, it would be nice to have a list over all arguments put in.

+	(+= a b)
+	(= a b)
+	(scope
+		(label x)
+		(print (+ "I like this idea of using []" "It's nice")) (+= a b)
+		(if (< a 1000) (goto x))
+	)

+Is now the equivalent code.
+I suppose scope is of the form (scope list).
+This seems quite elegant.
+What about functions taking in functions?
+Maybe just let too many arguments collapse into a single list automatically.
+That would be an elegant solution,..
+I think...

+	(function out1 out2 out3 name in1 in2 in3 code)

+In the case of a function, it's a little different, there are multiple lists here.

+	(function (bits 32) out1 (bits 64) out2 (bits 100) out3 name (bits 10) que
+		()
+	)

+Maybe the function declaration needs to use a delimiter of some kind.
+That's the problem here.
+I can either use a delimiter or just put a list into the thing.
+Idealize "function" as some hyper complex macro or template, what would it do?
+Well its arguments would just be turned into some code right?
+That makes arrays pretty much perfect for the job.
+What about scope then?
+Does scope need it?
+I'm not sure.
+What would be most clean?
+I like the idea of the array though.
+It seems neat.
+So suppose we have the array, as well as standard invocations via (), then what are we really dealing with?

+	(scope
+		(var (bits 10) cnt)
+		(= cnt 0)
+		...
+	)

+	(scope [
+		(var (bits 10) cnt)
+		(= cnt 0)
+		...
+	])

+I like both ideas.
+I need something consistent.
+If scope were a macro, it would probably just scan each element in the list and use it to determine destruction etc. On the other hand, using an implicit list (via elipsis), the invocation looks much cleaner, but it does make the language less consistent.
+The reason for being less consistent is that the idea fails for the function keyword.
+What if we make the keyword scope implicit?
+This means that () would be accepted as a scope.
+It also allows us to easily create 'lists' of operations

+	(while 1 10 1 (print "hey!"))
+	(while 1 10 1 (
+		(print "hey")
+		(print "what's going on?")
+	))
+	(function [(bits 32) a (bits 64) b] name [] (
+		(= a 301495)
+		(= b 38175)
+		# Do some cool stuff here.
+	))

+I really like this idea.
+It seems neat.
+So any ( followed by a non-word evaluates to a scope.